Viral hemorrhagic fever: Management

 Medical management of VHF patients may require intensive supportive care.
 Antiviral therapy with intravenous ribavirin may be useful in Bunyaviridae and Arenaviridae infections (specifically Lassa fever, RVF, CCHF, and HFRS due to Old World Hantavirus infection) and can be used only under an experimental protocol as IND approved by the U.S. Food and Drug Administration (FDA).
 Interferon may be effective in Argentine or Bolivian hemorrhagic fevers (also available only as IND).

 Potential therapies

-A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit Lassa (LAS) and Junín (JUN) viral infections in cells based assays.